 - The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), a part of the National Institutes of Health, seeks to ensure that every person is born healthy and wanted, that women suffer no harmful effects from reproductive processes, and that all children have the chance to achieve their full potential for healthy and productive lives, free from disease or disability, and to ensure the health, productivity, independence, and well-being of all people through optimal rehabilitation.

-- The Food and Drug Administration within HHS consists of the Office of the Commissioner and four directorates overseeing the core functions of the agency: Medical Products and Tobacco, Foods, Global Regulatory Operations and Policy, and Operations.
+- The Food and Drug Administration (FDA) within HHS consists of the Office of the Commissioner and four directorates overseeing the core functions of the agency: Medical Products and Tobacco, Foods, Global Regulatory Operations and Policy, and Operations.

 - The Maternal and Child Health Bureau (MCHB) of HRSA, in partnership with key stakeholders, provides leadership to improve the physical and mental health, safety and well-being of the maternal and child health population, which includes all of the nation's women, infants, children, adolescents, and their families as well as fathers and children with special health care needs.